alexanderlarsen/Saneject/README.md

 Saneject fills in the serialized fields.
 Press Play - no runtime container required.

+> ⚠️ **Custom Inspector Override**
+> `MonoBehaviourInspector` overrides the inspector for all `MonoBehaviour` types to provide proper layout and read-only handling of injected and serialized interface fields.
+This is critical for intended UX, but may interfere with your own custom inspectors.
+If needed, you can safely delete it and instead call `SanejectInspectorUtils.DrawAllSerializedFields(SerializedObject, Object)` inside your own inspector, or use the utility methods individually for full control and granular integration.

 ## Demo Game

 A small three-scene demo game lives in `Assets/Plugins/Saneject/Demo`.
 It shows how to use Saneject in a real (but simple) game setup: